jacksingleton/security-tasks/tooling/secretManagement/README.md

 ## What is it?
 * Secrets such as passwords, credentials, access tokens, certificates, and other confidential information are something we can't allow to fall into the wrong hands.
-A secret management tool makes it possible to manage these kind of secrets safely.
+A secret management tool makes it possible to manage these kinds of secrets safely.

 ## Why is it needed?